jrnickell/smash-up-die-nasty/Constitution.md

 ## Rule Changes

 Rule changes can be proposed at any time, by anyone.
 Rule changes will only be voted on during the off-season and must have a majority (7 votes) to pass.
-Rule change discussions will be discussed during the Pro-Bowl each year.
+Rule change discussions will be discussed during the rookie draft each year.

-New rules will be instituted after a year for preparation.
+Most new rules will be instituted after a year for preparation.
 So for example, a new rule decided upon during the 2020 offseason will take effect during the 2021-2022 season, and not during the 2020-2021 season.
+Exceptions can be made where it doesn't make sense to wait a year.